piaodazhu/ttlHashMap/README.md

 # ttlHashMap
 A general-purpose, thread-safe hash map that supports TTL of the items.
-It is built upon https://github.com/tidwall/hashmap.c.git .
+It is built upon `tidwall/hashmap.c`.

 ## Features
 - All features from tidwall/hashmap.c
 - The TTL of item can be set for expiration
-- Thread-Safety
+- Thread-Safety (optional)
 - A general-purpose task scheduler implemented with time wheel and can be reused by maintaining refcount

 ## Example